Managed IT Services

 Even in the world of Wireless technology all things aren’t created equal.
 Signal power can mean the difference between a file download taking a few seconds to a few minutes.
 It may not seem like much but in productivity tests with slower signals has shown that selecting links to enter data and submitting can increase work times for the same data by several percentage points per week.
 Obviously this depends on a number of factors but it’s not a stretch to note that slower connectivity will create slower data collection and distribution which will affect end users productivity.
 This may be nominal for one user but tie in using consumer grade equipment and the number of dropped connections, lost data, and other issues and it will lead to some serious morale issues if nothing else.

+A good wireless strategy doesn’t have to be expensive.
 Heat maps can be done on a variety of levels and range in cost but most offices can be mapped in less than a day with significant amount of data to determine if there needs to be a rework of the existing infrastructure.
 Looking at that information a determination can be made if existing devices are beneficial and can be re-worked into a new plan or if a complete technology refresh is due.
-Running cables to the areas needing new hot spots, and connecting that back to your existing infrastructure sometimes takes two different organizations and coordination, however, some companies like Rx Technology have the staff and team to handle both sides of that equation.
+Running cables to the areas needing new hot spots, and connecting that back to your existing infrastructure sometimes takes two different organizations and coordination, however, some companies like Rx have the staff and team to handle both sides of that equation.
 You’re better off working with one vendor for the entire project than working on each piece independently due to the ability to move, reorganize, or swap WAP locations easily.

 If you do go through a wireless review please remember to not only get a heat map created before the project but make sure you get a follow up after new access points have been deployed or old ones moved so you can see the results from the project.
 Even in that instance it’s not guaranteed to be a move and success!
 Sometimes the building itself will play with the signals and prevent a strong signal from one area to another.
 There are several levels to enterprise class wireless access points so don’t be afraid to shop around for the best products.
 Providers may prefer one brand over another, but in most cases there isn’t a clear winner in any brand, so much of it is subjective or based on internal configurations or simply what you are looking to achieve with your wireless management.
 It all depends on what you want to cover and how much control you want your solution to have.